samonfire-adm/Master-C-Programming/README.md

 2. **Algorithms in C:** Delve into the world of algorithms and data structures.
 Learn how to implement common algorithms in C and understand their working principles.

-3. **Phonebook Management System:** Build a phonebook management system to store and manage contacts using C data structures and file handling.

-4. **Tic-Tac-Toe AI Project:** Challenge yourself with creating an AI-powered Tic-Tac-Toe game that can compete with players or other AI opponents.

-5. **Paint Application:** Dive into GUI programming in C and develop a paint application with various drawing tools and features.

-6. **C Language Practice Programs:** Sharpen your C skills with practice programs that cover topics like loops, arrays, strings, and functions.
+3. **C Language Practice Programs:** Sharpen your C skills with practice programs that cover topics like loops, arrays, strings, and functions.

-7. **Splay Tree Data Structure:** Explore advanced data structures with a focus on a splay tree implementation to handle IP addresses of devices connected to a network router.

 **Why Learn C?**